 - have your say about your care.

-Our service is free, independent and confidential.
-Our advocates work for the Reading Voice Advocacy Hub run by the local charity Healthwatch Reading, and not the NHS or social services.
+Our service is free, independent and confidential to eligible people.
+Our advocates work for Reading Voice and are not employed by the NHS or social services.

 The Mental Health Act (1983) says you are entitled to an IMHA if: